fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 We write "Ground Boots" into value of productName.
 ![ForkLiftGuide](step08.html)

-We call addToStore on WHService with newLotId "lot2" and with newProductName "Ground Boots" and with newLotSize 20 and with theWarehouse theWarehouse of WHService.
+We call addToStock on WHService
+    with id          "lot2",
+    with size        20,
+    with productId   "GroundBoots",
+and with productName "Ground Boots".
 ![WHService, Alice](step09.svg)

 There is a Content with id lot2Line and with description "lot2 | Ground Boots | 20 | p24x42 | button Done".